 The Knights Templar were not the only military order during the Crusades.
-There were several including the Knights Hospitaller who actually predated the Templars though with a very different mission initially.
-They ran hospitals, hence the name, before morphing into an armed crusading body.
+There were several including the Knights Hospitaller who actually predated the Templars.
+They ran hospitals, hence the name, before becoming into an armed crusading body.

 Origin of the Hospitallers